NohaTech/Seafile-best-practices-for-Ubuntu/NohaTech-Seafile-Guide-English.md

 ### Install NGINX
 We need NGINX so we can access Seafile trough 443 port and use SSL also NGINX are going to work as a revers proxy for us.
+Since version 6.2* of Seafile FastCGI are not recommended and the support for it will end soon, so we are going to use what's recommended and whats going to be supported in the future, WSGI.

 Before we start we need to stop Seafile.
 ```
  cd /opt/nohatech/seafile-server-latest/